Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Inflammatory myofibroblastic tumors are rare tumors that affect soft tissues and visceral organs of children and young adults.[

-Epithelioid inflammatory myofibroblastic sarcoma is an uncommon subtype of inflammatory myofibroblastic tumors.
-This subtype shows epithelioid morphology and a perinuclear or nuclear membrane pattern of immunostaining for ALK.[
+Epithelioid inflammatory myofibroblastic sarcoma is an uncommon subtype of inflammatory myofibroblastic tumors that shows a male predominance and can present from infancy through adulthood.[

-Roughly one-half of inflammatory myofibroblastic tumors exhibit a clonal mutation that activates the ALK gene (encodes a receptor tyrosine kinase) at chromosome 2p23.[
+Roughly one-half of inflammatory myofibroblastic tumors exhibit a clonal variant that activates the ALK gene (encodes a receptor tyrosine kinase) at chromosome 2p23.[

-Most cases of epithelioid inflammatory myofibroblastic sarcoma have an RANBP2::ALK gene fusion.
-An RRBP1::ALK gene fusion has also been reported.[
+Most cases of epithelioid inflammatory myofibroblastic sarcoma have RANBP2::ALK gene fusions.
+RRBP1::ALK gene fusions have also been reported.[

 Prognosis

-Inflammatory myofibroblastic tumor recurs frequently but is rarely metastatic.[
+Inflammatory myofibroblastic tumors recur frequently but are rarely metastatic.[

-Epithelioid inflammatory myofibroblastic sarcoma is an aggressive tumor, and before the availability of ALK inhibitors, disease progression and high mortality rates were common.[
+Epithelioid inflammatory myofibroblastic sarcoma is an aggressive tumor that is generally treated with surgery.
+Before the availability of ALK inhibitors, disease progression and high mortality rates were common.[

 Treatment options for inflammatory myofibroblastic tumor include the following: